Lego Ventures spins out Light Brick Studio to make digital learning games

 One of Lego‘s bricks has escaped.
 The Lego Group’s investment arm, Lego Ventures, has spun out a new game studio called Light Brick Studio as an independent company.

-The spinout is a first-ever such move for Lego, and it is a bid to help the startup explore the future of digital play outside of the umbrella of Lego.
+The spinout is the first such move for Lego and will allow the new startup to further explore the future of digital play.

-Lego Ventures is separate from the Lego Group, as a family-owned venture firm, and it invested $1 million into the studio as part of its plan to look “beyond the brick,” Lego Ventures marketing head Rob Lowe said in an interview with GamesBeat.
+Family-owned venture firm Lego Ventures is separate from the Lego Group and has invested $1 million in the studio as part of its plan to look “beyond the brick,” Lego Ventures marketing head Rob Lowe said in an interview with GamesBeat.

 “This is the first time we have spun something out into an independent company,” Lowe said.
 “We want to know what are the edges of the Lego Idea, outside of the brick.”